AcuarioCat/LGSpeakers/README.md

 # LGSpeakers
 LG Sound Bar Subwoofer control
-This code is the accompanying code to the LD SJ2 Subwoofer hack that is published on Hackaday.io https://hackaday.io/project/168058-lg-sj2-sound-bar-hack
+This code is the accompanying code to the LG SJ2 Subwoofer hack that is published on Hackaday.io https://hackaday.io/project/168058-lg-sj2-sound-bar-hack